drevicko/entGraph/README.md

   1. numThreads, which I set that to 60 for a machine with 20 cpus, because not all the threads will run together.
 But you might need to change it.
   2. numIters is the number of iterations. lambda, lambda_2 and tau are set by default for Cross-Graph + Paraphrase-Resolution global soft constraints experiments, but can be tuned for another dataset.

+### Learned Entailment Graphs

+**Global Entailment Scores**: Here is a link to the globally consisent entailment scores:

+For each type pair, like person#location, there is a file person#location_sim.txt which has the predicate similarities.
+For each predicate, its local and global similarities to other predicates are listed.

 <!---Step 7**: Please follow the instructions outlined in xxx to test the graphs on the entailment datasets. -->